-The Academy will employ a Business Administrator who will act as a liaison to the Finance and Accounting Departments for human resource, payroll, and financial matters relating to cash collection and accounts payable.
+The School will employ a school-based Business Administrator who will act as a liaison to the Finance and Accounting Departments for human resource, payroll, and financial matters relating to cash collection and accounts payable.
 The Business Administrator, in addition to the Finance Department, will also work with the Principal to ensure adherence to the board approved budget.